top of page

 Racial diversity and inclusion without equity?
 Evidence from executive compensation

-This paper studies the role of standardized disclosure formats in easing firms' financial constraints and investment policies.
-Based on a regulatory shift that integrated the distinct disclosure system of smaller firms with the overarching standard disclosure framework, this paper runs a difference-in-difference analysis that isolates the impact of a format change in disclosure while holding the informational content constant.
-Firms transitioning to the standardized format not only receive greater investor attention but also secure enhanced equity funding and invest more.
-The findings are consistent with the existence of information processing costs that hinder investors from gathering all the available financial information.
+This paper studies the effect of standardized disclosure formats on firms' financial constraints and investment policies.
+Based on a regulation that integrated the distinct disclosure system of smaller firms with the overarching standard disclosure framework, this paper runs a difference-in-difference analysis that isolates the impact of a change in disclosure format while holding the informational content constant.
+Firms transitioning to the standardized format not only receive greater investor attention but also issue more equity and invest more.
+The findings suggest that the processing costs of market participants can be significant enough to impact firms’ investment decisions.

 This paper examines the effects of mandatory disclosure systems on firms’ financial constraints and investment policies.
 I study a regulatory reform that eliminated the special disclosure system of small firms and integrated it into the standard disclosure system of large firms.
 Companies that voluntarily used the standard system before the reform become less debt-constrained, issue more debt and increase their investment.
 The findings are consistent with mandatory disclosure providing a commitment device for future disclosure that reduces the agency cost of debt.